ZeeshanMunir/Portfolio/README.md

 # [**OWLMI**](https://apps.apple.com/us/app/owlmi/id1640674357)

 OWLMI is a platform connecting fans with a new generation of expertise.
 Book 1:1 video calls and access exclusive content from your favorite experts, professionals and influencers.
-OWLMI is an easy and fun way for professionals to monetize intellectual knowledge and experience.t
+OWLMI is an easy and fun way for professionals to monetize intellectual knowledge and experience.
 * Easily Schedule bookigs & 1:1 Video Calls with Professionals <br>
 * Subscribe professionals to access their private content <br>